benjaminion/upgrading-ethereum-book/src/book.md

 Validators that exit normally (by sending a voluntary exit message) are expected to participate only until their exit epoch, which is normally only a couple of epochs later.

 A validator that is slashed continues to receive attestation penalties until its withdrawable epoch, which is set to 8192 epochs (36 days) after the slashing, and they are unable to receive any attestation rewards during this time.
 They are also subject for this entire period to any [inactivity leak](/part2/incentives/inactivity) that might be in operation.
-It's not clear to me why there is this large hang-over from being slashed during which validators continue to receive penalties[^fn-slashed-validators]; it seems like a cruel and unusual punishment, especially since slashed validators are locked in for twice as long as needed to calculate the correlation penalty.
+It's not clear to me why there is this large hang-over from being slashed during which validators continue to receive penalties[^fn-slashed-validators]; it seems like kicking a man when he's down, especially since slashed validators are locked in for twice as long as needed to calculate the correlation penalty.

-[^slashed-validators]: Vitalik [says](https://notes.ethereum.org/@vbuterin/Sys3GLJbD#Aside-note-on-a-validators-life-cycle) that this measure "is included to prevent self-slashing from being a way to escape inactivity leaks."
+[^fn-slashed-validators]: Vitalik [says](https://notes.ethereum.org/@vbuterin/Sys3GLJbD#Aside-note-on-a-validators-life-cycle) that this measure "is included to prevent self-slashing from being a way to escape inactivity leaks."
 But validators don't need to self-slash to avoid this; they could just make a normal voluntary exit.
 The exit mechanics are the same in each case.

 So, in addition to the initial slashing penalty and the correlation penalty, there is a further penalty of up to $8192\frac{14 + 26}{64}32b = 106{,}987{,}520 \mbox{ Gwei} = 0.107 \mbox{ ETH}$, based on 300k validators, assuming that the chain is not in an inactivity leak.
 And (much) more if it is.